LLNL/merlin/docs/source/modules/installation/installation.rst

 Installing merlin
 -----------------

 A merlin installation is required for the subsequent modules of this tutorial.
-You can choose between the pip method or the docker method.
-Choose one or the other but do not use both unless you are familiar with redis servers run locally and through docker.
-**The pip method is recommended.**

 Once merlin is installed, it requires servers to operate.
-The pip section will inform you how to setup a local redis server to use in merlin.
-An alternative method for setting up a redis server can be found in the docker section.
-Only setup one redis server either local-redis or docker-redis.
+While you are able to host your own server we will be using the containerized solution that merlin provides.
+For the sake of this tutorial we will be using redis servers.
 Your computer/organization may already have a redis server available, please check with your local system administrator.

 Pip (recommended)